beefy24/a3-stealth-mod/README.md

 ## Stealth for Arma 3
-This is an experimental stealth mod for Arma 3 that partially replaces the original detection system and allows customization of AI behavior.
+This is an experimental stealth mod for Arma 3 that attempts to replace the original detection system and allow customization of AI behavior.
 It is written as a scenario script that can be modified and integrated into a mission.
-Due to the limitations of Arma 3, I have decided to stop developing this mod.
+Due to the limitations of Arma 3, which lead to the improper design of stealth mechanics, I have decided to stop developing this mod.

 ## Features
 * Custom spotting and hearing